jepstein-eagle/adaptable/packages/adaptable/readme/upgrade-guides/upgrade-guide-v7.md

 import { AdaptableToolPanelAgGridComponent } from '@adaptabletools/adaptable/src/AdaptableComponents';
 ````

-#### Deprecated props
+### Deprecated props

  - `agGridTheme` - no longer supported - see above example for how to specify the agGrid theme - add the corresponding `className` prop on the `div` wrapping `<AgGridReact />`
  - `modules` - specify agGrid modules directly on the `<AgGridReact />` component.
  - `render` fn - place the `<AdaptableReactAggrid />` and `<AgGridReact />` components in your jsx wherever you want - they will be connected

-### Angular wrapper
+## Angular wrapper

-With v7 of `AdapTable`, which works with agGrid 23, the angular wrapper was updated - here's a quick summary of the changes:
+With v7 of `AdapTable`, which works with agGrid 23, the angular wrapper was updated.

+Here is a quick summary of the changes (for full information see the [Angular Wrapper](https://github.com/AdaptableTools/adaptable/blob/master/packages/adaptable-ng-aggrid/README.md):

  * you now have to render `<ag-grid-angular>` component yourself - although most ag-grid properties can be passed into the component via inputs, **you have to make sure you pass the `"gridOptions"` object** as an input to the `<ag-grid-angular>` component